-This grilled panzanella is a riff on classic Tuscan bread salad, is an Italian staple that tosses day-old bread with tomatoes and olive oil.
+This grilled panzanella is a riff on classic Tuscan bread salad, an Italian staple that tosses day-old bread with tomatoes and olive oil.
 It tastes spectacularly complex for something so simple.
 And just wait’ll you try this version with grilled bread.
 No waiting for bread to go stale.
 Still frugal.
 And fabulous.

 The panzanella recipe below makes a truly lovely and rustic Tuscan bread salad.
 Although in the spirit of full disclosure, we confess, it takes a few liberties with tradition.
 Authentic panzanella relies on day-old bread that’s hard so that it readily soaks up the tomato juices.
 This panzanella recipe first grills the slices of bread to add a little complexity to things.
 (Bonus!
 It also means you don’t have to wait for your loaf to turn hard if you’re the impatient sort.)
 The recipe strays even further from tradition by tossing in some fresh mozzarella because, well, when is fresh mozzarella ever a bad thing?
 We don’t think you’ll mind the untraditional tweaks.
-We certainly don’t.
-This recipe has been updated.
-Originally published August 3, 2015. –Renee Schettler Rossi
+We certainly don’t.–David Leite

-- About 2 pounds assorted heirloom tomatoes, cut into 1-inch chunks (about 8 cups)
+- 2 pounds assorted heirloom tomatoes cut into 1-inch (25-mm) chunks (about 8 cups)

-- 8 to 10 basil leaves, cut into thin strips (or chiffonade if you want to sound fancy)
+- 8 or more basil leaves cut into thin strips (or chiffonade if you want to sound fancy)

 - Freshly ground black pepper

-- 6 ounces crusty, rustic-style bread, cut into slices 1/2 inch thick
+- 6 ounces crusty, rustic-style bread cut into slices 1/2 inch (12 mm) thick

 - Red wine vinegar (optional)